netrisai/docs/sandbox/Sandbox13/onprem-k8s.rst

 BGP Custom Resource
 -------------------

-Let’s create a new BGP peer, that is listed in the :ref:`"Learn by Creating Services"<s13-e-bgp>`.
+Let's create a new BGP peer, that is listed in the :ref:`"Learn by Creating Services"<s13-e-bgp>`.

 Create a yaml file: